-(a) Each utility shall file department "Form E-24, Report of Gas Meter Complaint Tests," dated April 2023 monthly with the department.

-- (b) Form E-24 shall include the following: - (1) The name of the utility filing the report; - (2) The name and address of the customer making the complaint; - (3) The meter manufacturer; manufacturer's number; company number; type and size of meter; - (4) The percent registrations which are fast or slow; - (5) The period of refund or collection; and - (6) The signature, full name, and title of the utility employee who supervised the preparation of the report, and date of signature.
+- (a) Each utility shall file monthly with the department Form E-24 "Report of Gas Meter Complaint Tests." - (b) Form E-24 shall include the following: - (1) The name of the utility filing the report; - (2) The name and address of the customer making the complaint; - (3) The meter manufacturer; manufacturer's number; company number; type and size of meter; - (4) The percent registrations which are fast or slow; - (5) The period of refund or collection; and - (6) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature.

-En 509.11 E-35 Status of Leaks.
+En 509.11 Status of Leaks.

-- (a) Each utility shall file department "Form E-35, Monthly Leak Report Status of Leaks," dated August 2023 with the department. - (b) Each utility shall provide on the monthly leak report a description of the status of any leak in its system classified by type of leak as Class I, II, or III. - (c) The report shall include a caption identifying the report as "Monthly Leak Report" along with the name of the company filing the report. - (d) A utility shall identify and describe the status of leaks as follows: - (1) As of the beginning of each month; - (2) Those reported during the month; - (3) Those repaired during the month; and - (4) Those reported and awaiting repair at the end of the month. - (e) Additionally, for those leaks reported during the month, the utility shall provide: - (1) The leak address; - (2) The date leak was reported; - (3) The identification number of the leak; - (4) The leak area, whether rural, residential, or urban; - (5) The classification of the leak; - (6) Method of how the company became aware of leak, such as through the public, an employee, or winter patrol; - (7) Type of cover over leak, such as asphalt or concrete; - (8) The pipeline facility, such as main or service; - (9) The operating pressure, whether low, intermediate, or high; and - (10) The most likely material(s) involved in any suspected Class III leaks.
+- (a) Each utility shall submit to the department a monthly leak report. - (b) Each utility shall provide on the monthly leak report a description of the status of any leak in its system classified by type of leak as Class I, II or III. - (c) The report shall include a caption identifying the report as "Monthly Leak Report" along with the name of the company filing the report. - (d) A utility shall identify and describe the status of leaks as follows: - (1) As of the beginning of each month; - (2) Those reported during the month; - (3) Those repaired during the month; and - (4) Those reported and awaiting repair at the end of the month. - (e) Additionally, for those leaks reported during the month, the utility shall provide: - (1) The leak address; - (2) The date leak was reported;

-- (f) For those leaks identified as repaired pursuant to (d)(3) above, the cause of the leak shall be reported in a consistent classification as identified according to 49 C.F.R. § 191.11 and leaks classified as "other" shall be clearly explained. - (g) The report shall include the signature, full name, and title of the utility employee who supervised the preparation of the report, and date of signature.
+- (3) The identification number of the leak; - (4) The leak area, whether rural, residential, or urban; - (5) The classification of the leak; - (6) Method of how the company became aware of leak, such as through the public, an employee, or winter patrol; - (7) Type of cover over leak, such as asphalt or concrete; - (8) The pipeline facility, such as main or service; - (9) The operating pressure, whether low, intermediate, or high; and - (10) The most likely material(s) involved in any suspected Class III leaks. - (f) For those leaks repaired pursuant to (d)(3) above, the cause of the leak shall be reported in a consistent classification as identified according to 49 C.F.R. § 191.11 and leaks classified as "other" shall be clearly explained. - (g) The report shall include the signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature.

-En 509.12 E-27 Annual Peak Shaving Fuel Storage Capability Report.
+En 509.12 Annual Peak Shaving Fuel Storage Capability Report.